 Here are some additional tips to enhance your visit to the Berlin Wall:

-• Take your time to absorb the historical importance of the Berlin Wall and reflect upon its impact on Germany and the world.
+Find yourself with a few moments to better understand the historical significance of the Berlin Wall and consider its effects on Germany and the rest of the world.